fireFoam-dev/fireFoam-v1912/README.md

              |
            Burner

-Purpose of case:

-    Demonstrate coupling between:

-        - Pyrolysis
-        - Combustion
-        - Radiation
-        - Spray
-        - Film

 # Issues
-Issues with installation, tutorials, code behavior and documentation can be opened, tagged and tracked via "Issues" tab at the top of the page.
+Issues with installation, tutorials, code behavior and documentation can be opened, tagged and tracked via the "Issues" tab at the top of the page.